Disclaimer

 How much can Members contribute?

 Employers with 15 or more employees are required by the Act, to make superannuation contributions to an Authorised Superannuation Fund (ASF) on behalf of their employees who have been employed for more than three months.
-The contributions remitted by an Employer to an ASF are comprised of a minimum of:
+The contributions remitted by an Employer to an ASF are comprised of a mandatory minimum of:

 The 8.4%, contribution by the Employer is based on the employee's gross salary and is paid by the Employer from its own funds.
+It is not deducted from the employee’s salary.

 People working in the informal sector can also choose to contribute a portion of their income to an ASF.
 Nambawan Super offers these workers the Choice Super product which allows them to earn the same percentage of interest and receive the same services and benefits available to all other Nambawan Super Members.